Shedding vertices of vertex decomposable graphs: Vertex Decomposable Constructions

 \section{Vertex Decomposable Constructions}

-Given a graph $G$, there are two known constructions (see \cite{CN,HHKO}) that enable one to build a new vertex decomposable graph that contains $G$ as an induced subgraph.
-We show that the resulting graph in either construction has the property that its set of shedding vertices is a dominating set.
+Given a graph $G$, there are some known constructions (see \cite{CN,HHKO}) that enable one to build a new pure vertex decomposable graph that contains $G$ as an induced subgraph.
+In this section, we show that the resulting graph for the corresponding construction in \cite{CN} and \cite{HHKO} has the property that its set of shedding vertices is a dominating set.